maromart/SDWAN/Localized_Policies/README.md

 # SD-WAN Localized Policies
 - In Cisco SD-WAN, Localized Policies are attached to a Device Template and a Device Template is attached to a device
-- This script creates an interactive treemap diagram containing therelationships
+- This script creates an interactive treemap diagram in HTML/JS and a spreadsheet containing the relationships
-- It creates an spreadsheet containing the relationships.

 ## Installation
 - Install requirements.txt